 My new discipleship guide for new believers, Grounded in the Faith, is a basic exposition of the Apostles’ Creed with discussion questions for a mentor and a disciple to explore together.
 One person asked me if I tacked the “he descended into hell” clause.
 Well, I did, and it’s worth explaining.
+(We’ve also explored this question in Tool Talk episode 4, if you prefer to listen.)

 The Apostles’ Creed has a line that many are uncomfortable with reciting: “he descended into hell.”
 Those who are uncomfortable with the phrase might note that it did not enter the creed until very late, perhaps around the seventh century.
 But even so, the concept of Christ’s descent to the realm of the dead pervades the writings of the early Fathers.
 They all believed he descended there.